-Nawal is a true believer in her clients’ causes and is known to fight vigorously in defence of her clients.
+Nawal is a homicide and serious crime defence specialist and a true believer in her clients’ causes.
+She is known to fight vigorously in defence of her clients.
 When instructed on a case, she leaves no avenue unexplored and tailors innovative litigation plans to meet the individual needs of her clients.
-She specialises in youth and gang crime and her background working as a community activist provides her with a grass roots understanding of the complexities and pressures on those facing criminal prosecution.
+With a focus on youth and gang crime, her background working as a community activist provides her with a grass roots understanding of the complexities and pressures on those facing criminal prosecution.
 Nawal’s unfettered dedication to win sets her apart from other Lawyers.

-She has substantial experience and has litigated hundreds of cases from arrest to verdict.
+She has a wide range of experience and has litigated hundreds of cases from arrest to verdict.
 At the police station, Nawal has represented clients facing allegations ranging from domestic assault to Murder.
-Her current practice focuses predominately in the Magistrates’ and Youth Courts, defending clients accused of offences including Robbery, Assaulting Police Officers and Fraud.
+Her current practice focuses predominately in the Crown Court and Old Bailey, defending clients accused of offences including Robbery, Murder, Manslaughter, Firearms and various Conspiracy cases.
 Due to her knowledge of the law, attention to detail and pro-active litigation style she is regularly instructed to defend ‘hard to win’ cases where clients believe that there has been a police cover up or evidence has been fabricated against them.

 Nawal strives to identify key issues at the earliest stage of an investigation in order to achieve the best possible outcome for her clients.
 Her sharp and fearless approach to defending means that her clients are always guaranteed a first class service.